lwsspy/lwsspy.seismo/docs/source/chapters/seismology.rst

 Simple station-wise MPI processing using ``mpi4py``
 +++++++++++++++++++++++++++++++++++++++++++++++++++

-I though it was ridiculous how there is not a single simple example doing this.
+I thought it was ridiculous how there is not a single simple example doing this.

 .. code:: python